Concordium/concordium-dapp-libraries/packages/react-components/README.md

 }

 function MyAppComponent(props: WalletConnectionProps) {
-    // TODO Manage connections using the interface exposed through WalletConnectionProps (usually using useWalletConnectorSelector)...
+    // TODO Manage connections using the interface exposed through WalletConnectionProps
+    //      (usually using the helper hooks described below)...
 }
 ```

 Use `props.setActiveConnectorType(...)` from within `MyAppComponent` to set up a connector,
 and make it available on `props.activeConnector`.
-This is most easily done using [`useWalletConnectorSelector`](#usewalletconnectorselector).
+This is most easily done using [`useWalletConnectorTypeStatus`](#usewalletconnectortypestatus).

 Connector types for the Browser Wallet and WalletConnect connectors are usually initialized like so: